 Project Goals Reduce common raven populations in high abundance areas that overlap sensitive Greater Sage-grouse populations identified by NDOW and USDA Wildlife Services wildlife biologists.
 Increase populations of Greater Sage-grouse in specific areas where deemed feasible.
 Habitat Conditions Areas of common raven removal will be within or in close proximity to Greater Sage-grouse leks, nesting habitat, and brood-rearing habitat.
 Persistent drought throughout Nevada has reduced herbaceous cover, along with nesting and brood rearing habitat; these effects are exacerbated by wildfire and the invasion of cheatgrass.
 Transmission lines, substations, and nearby agriculture production often attract common ravens which may threaten nearby Greater Sage-grouse populations.
-Comments from FY 2017 Predator Report None Methods Chicken eggs treated with corvicide (DRC-1339) will be deployed to remove common ravens (Coates et al. 2007).
+Comments from FY 2017 Predator Report Raven management, including lethal removal, is imperative to maintain and improve Greater sage-grouse and the ecosystems they depend on.
+NDOW recommends continuing Project 21 while ravens are believed to be a limiting factor for Greater sage-grouse.
+Methods Chicken eggs treated with corvicide (DRC-1339) will be deployed to remove common ravens (Coates et al. 2007).
 To reduce non-target species exposure, no eggs will be left in the environment for over 96 hours.
 No leftover eggs will be used on subsequent treatments.
 All remaining eggs and any dead common ravens found will be collected and disposed of properly as per DRC-1339 protocol.
 Common raven take will be estimated at 1 common raven per 11 eggs gone (Coates et al. 2007).
 DRC-1339 is effective only on corvids and most mammals and other birds are not susceptible to the specific effects from this agent.
-Monitoring Point counts for common ravens will be conducted from March through July of each year, which corresponds with Greater Sage-grouse nesting and broodrearing season.
+Monitoring Point counts for common ravens will be conducted from March through July of each year, which corresponds with Greater Sage-grouse nesting and brood-rearing season.
 Surveys will be similar to Ralph et al. (1995): lasting 10 minutes; conducted between sunrise and 1400 hrs; conducted under favorable weather conditions; and stratified randomly across study areas (Luginbuhl et al. 2001, Coates et al. 2014).
 Anticipated Result The removal of common ravens is intended to result in long-term protection for Greater Sage-grouse populations through increases in nest success, brood survival, and recruitment.
+This project will continue until evidence demonstrating Greater sage-grouse nest success and recruitment are not limiting population growth due to common raven predation or common raven populations are in decline from non-lethal measures.
 Project Direction Fund Project 21.
 Evaluate efficacy of Project 21 annually.